corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 series = "Idiomatic Rust"
 +++

-The Rust standard library is exceptionally well-designed, but that doesn't mean it's perfect.
+The [Rust standard library](https://doc.rust-lang.org/std/), affectionately called `std`, is exceptionally well-designed, but that doesn't mean it's perfect.
-More experienced Rust developers tend to navigate around some parts of the standard library, but I haven't seen these parts explicitly listed everywhere.
+More experienced Rust developers tend to navigate around some of its sharper parts, but I haven't seen these parts explicitly listed anywhere.

 In this article, I want to highlight the areas in `std`, that I personally avoid to raise awareness.
 Keep in mind that I'm opinionated, so take this list with a grain of salt.